 The use of human cells as therapeutic entities has disease-transforming potential, and compelling evidence of medical benefit for cell therapy exists across a broad spectrum of severe, life-threatening diseases.
-Clinical investigation of cell-based cancer immunotherapy has been rapidly expanding.
-One particular form of cell-based cancer immunotherapy, chimeric antigen receptor (CAR) T-cell therapy, has emerged as a revolutionary and potentially curative therapy for patients with certain hematologic malignancies, including refractory cancers.
-In fact, multiple CAR T-cell therapies have now been approved by the United States Food and Drug Administration (FDA) for the treatment of relapsed / refractory B-cell precursor acute lymphoblastic leukemia (ALL), relapsed / refractory diffuse large B-cell lymphoma (DLBCL), and relapsed / refractory multiple myeloma (MM).
+Clinical investigation of cellular immunotherapy has been rapidly expanding.
+One particular form of cell-based cancer immunotherapy, CAR T-cell therapy, has emerged as a revolutionary and potentially curative therapy for patients with certain hematologic malignancies, including refractory cancers.
+In fact, multiple CAR T-cell therapies have now been approved by the United States Food and Drug Administration (FDA) for the treatment of relapsed / refractory B-cell precursor acute lymphoblastic leukemia (ALL), relapsed / refractory diffuse large B-cell lymphoma, relapsed / refractory follicular lymphoma, relapsed / refractory mantle cell lymphoma, and relapsed / refractory multiple myeloma.

 Cell-based cancer immunotherapies undergoing clinical investigation today most often rely on the use of autologous, or a patient's own, cells.
 The requirement to source, engineer, expand and deliver cells patient-by-patient is logistically complex, resource intensive and expensive, and can result in significant batch-to-batch variability in product identity, purity and potency as well as in manufacturing failures.
-Significant hurdles remain to ensure that cell-based cancer immunotherapies can be consistently manufactured and reliably delivered, in a cost-effective manner and at the scale necessary, to support broad patient access and wide-spread commercialization.

-Rather than rely on the use of a patient's own cells, we seek to use clonal master iPSC lines to manufacture, develop and commercialize first-in-class cellular immunotherapies.
-We believe our approach has the potential to improve cell product consistency and potency, reduce manufacturing costs, shorten time to treatment and reach more patients.
+Significant hurdles remain to ensure that cell-based cancer immunotherapies can be consistently manufactured and reliably delivered in a cost-effective manner and at the scale necessary to support broad patient access and widespread commercialization.
+Rather than rely on the use of a patient's own cells, we seek to use clonal master iPSC lines to manufacture, develop and commercialize off-the-shelf cellular immunotherapies that are selectively designed, incorporate novel synthetic controls of cell function, and are intended to deliver multiple mechanisms of therapeutic importance to patients.